JACart/av_record/README.md

 Audio and video recording can only be done while the local_admin ROS module is running.
 It is advised to launch the cart first and then this package.

 ## Generating Videos
-Videos can only be generated after the camera publishers are shut down.
-Running the `combine.py` script will play the appropriate bag file and launch processes to capture and convert the images into a single video file.
+Running the `combine.py` script will process the appropriate bag file and audio file to generate a single video file with audio and optional picture-in-picture..
 Type
 ```
 python combine.py --help
 ```
 for usage information.

-Combining files cannot be performed while local-admin and ROS are running as the method requires playback within ROS.